bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ![](https://cdn-images-1.medium.com/max/800/0*T1aP3qXU9HHLvrkZ.png)

-- Run command “**Create Table of Contents**” to insert a new table of contents.
+- Run command “**Create Table of Contents** " to insert a new table of contents.
 - The TOC is **automatically updated** on file save by default.
 To disable, please change the `toc.updateOnSave` option.
 - The **indentation type (tab or spaces)** of TOC can be configured per file.
 Find the setting in the right bottom corner of VS Code’s status bar.
 - **_Note_**: Be sure to also check the `list.indentationSize` option.